BivalTyp

 ‘Chelo sympathizes with his mother.’

-Note: This verb phrase is a recent calque of the Georgian original.
+Note: This verb phrase is a recent calque from Georgian.

 Modern Hebrew meraxem